-We acknowledge and respect Aboriginal peoples, their culture, language, traditions and connection to country, and actively work to create mutual understanding and strengthen engagement across all our operations.
+We acknowledge and respect First Nations Peoples, their culture, language, traditions and connection to country, and actively work to create mutual understanding and strengthen engagement across all our operations.

 To support these relationships separate agreements are in place with both groups.
 A Native Title Agreement and a Heritage Protection Agreement is in place with the Nyamal People and an Infrastructure Agreement (utilities and access roads) and Heritage Protection Agreement with the Kariyarra People.